Lightstreamer/Lightstreamer-kafka-connector/README.md

   <param name="map.sample-topic.to">sample-item1,sample-item2,sample-item3</param>
   ```

-  Every record published to the Kafka topic `sample-topic` will be routed to the Lighstreamer items `sample-item1`, `sample-item2`, and `sample-item3`.
+  Every record published to the Kafka topic `sample-topic` will be routed to the Lightstreamer items `sample-item1`, `sample-item2`, and `sample-item3`.

   This scenario may activate unicast and multicast messaging, as it is possible to specify which item can be subscribed to by which user or group of users.
 To do that, it is required to provide a customized extension of the factory Metadata Adapter class (see the example), in which every subscription must be validated against the user identity.